corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/setup/corda-configuration-fields.md

   * *Default:* `cordaclienttls`
 * `previousIdentityKeyAliases`
   * List of previous node identity key aliases after key rotation.
 For more information about this feature, contact R3 support.
-  * Default value: an empty list.
+  * Default value: An empty list.

 ## `tuning`